waleedgondal/save-deep/README.md

 Notes
 -----
 * I'm working on wrapping this in a docker image, so less savvy users won't have to deal with installing PyCaffe locally on their machines.
 * The first 2 layers take up a lot of space, the following convolution layers quite a bit of space, and the fully connected layers, very little space.
-The amount of space taken up by activation data by each layer of AlexNet, for each image, is approximately:
+The amount of space on disk taken up by activation data for a single image, for each layer of AlexNet, is approximately:

 | Depth | Layer     | Shape         | Mem/Img |
 |-------|-----------|---------------|---------|